Rocky775-oss/rocky/README.md

 # rocky
-This is my first Git Repositary
+This is my first Git Repositary.
+ Author - Adarsh Gupta